Arthur, Prince of Wales: Infancy

 Henry VII became King of England upon defeating Richard III at the Battle of Bosworth Field in 1485.
 In an effort to strengthen the Tudor claim to the throne, Henry decided on naming his firstborn son "Arthur" and having him born in Winchester – where the Legend of King Arthur originated – in order to emphasise the Welsh origin of the Tudors.
-On this occasion, Camelot was identified as present-day Winchester, and his wife, Elizabeth of York, was sent to Saint Swithun's Priory (today Winchester Cathedral Priory) in order to give birth there.
-Born at Saint Swithun's Priory on the night of 19/20 September 1486 at about 1 am, Arthur was Henry and Elizabeth's eldest child.
+On this occasion, Camelot was identified as present-day Winchester, and his wife, Elizabeth of York, was sent to Saint Swithun's Priory (today Winchester Cathedral Priory) to give birth.
+Born at Saint Swithun's on the night of 19/20 September 1486 at about 1 am, Arthur was Henry and Elizabeth's eldest child.

 Arthur's birth was anticipated by French and Italian humanists eager for the start of a "Virgilian golden age".
 Sir Francis Bacon wrote that although the Prince was born one month premature, he was "strong and able".
 Young Arthur was viewed as "a living symbol" of not only the union between the House of Lancaster and the House of York, to which his mother belonged as the daughter of Edward IV, but also of the end of the Wars of the Roses.
 In the opinion of contemporaries, Arthur was the great hope of the newly established House of Tudor.